peytontolbert/vision-gpt-control/README.md

 ## Configuration

-Configuration files are located within their respective model directories under `OmniParser/`.
+Configuration files are located within their respective directories under `OmniParser/`.
 Adjust the settings in these files to fine-tune the behavior of vision and text agents.
 Important configurations include model paths, token IDs, and generation parameters.

 ## Contributing